 Enforcement is most common in healthcare, energy (Louisiana's significant oil, gas, and petrochemical industry), financial services, and professional services.
 The energy sector creates distinctive non-compete dynamics involving employees with access to proprietary technical information, customer relationships with major energy companies, and specialized expertise.

 The strict statutory requirements mean that Louisiana non-compete cases frequently turn on technical compliance.
-Employers who use template agreements from other states — which rarely include the parish-by-parish specification Louisiana requires — routinely find their agreements void.
+Employers who use template agreements from other states, which rarely include the parish-by-parish specification Louisiana requires, routinely find their agreements void.
 Employers who understand the statute draft Louisiana-specific agreements with precise parish lists and two-year durations.

 Litigation costs in Louisiana are moderate: $20,000 to $100,000 through preliminary injunction is a reasonable range, though the technical nature of the threshold compliance question can sometimes resolve cases earlier and more cheaply than in states where the substantive reasonableness analysis drives the litigation.

-What Louisiana employees should know
+What should Louisiana employees know about non-compete agreements?

 Your non-compete is void by default unless it fits precisely within the statutory exception.
-The first question isn't whether the restriction is reasonable — it's whether the agreement satisfies the technical requirements.
+The first question isn't whether the restriction is reasonable; it's whether the agreement satisfies the technical requirements.

 Check the geographic specification.
 Does the agreement name specific parishes or municipalities?
 A non-compete that restricts competition "in Louisiana" or "in the employer's market area" without naming specific parishes is void for failing the specificity requirement.
 Does the agreement list parishes where the employer doesn't actually do business?
 That's a fatal defect.